 Government approval is not necessary for licensing agreements and no statutory restrictions are imposed on the amounts of royalties or other details of licensing arrangements.
 However, an international firm intending to license the use of its trademark to a company based in Ireland must designate the licensee as a registered user, and an appropriate application must be lodged in order to prevent any future legal problems.

 U.S. firms can gain access to the European marketplace by adopting a joint venture/licensing strategy incorporating Ireland.
 Enterprise Ireland, the Irish government agency responsible for the development of indigenous Irish industry, continually seeks to develop joint ventures, licensing, technology transfer, and other types of strategic alliance arrangements between Irish and international firms.

 As with all business investment decisions, U.S. firms considering joint venture, licensing, or other strategic alliance arrangements in Ireland should seek professional advice regarding the legal, financial, and taxation implications of the agreements being negotiated.
 The U.S. Commercial Service, U.S. Embassy, Dublin can assist U.S. companies in addressing these issues.

 Reliable courier services are readily available in Ireland through both international and indigenous express delivery services.
 Express service points are serviced at several locations around the country.
-Average delivery time from Ireland to most parts of the U.S. is two days, with one day to the east coast.
+Average delivery time to Ireland from most parts of the U.S. is 1-3 business days.

 The de minimis value for Ireland for which no customs duty is collected is €150.
 Since July 1, 2021, Value-Added Tax (VAT) is payable on all goods entering the EU, irrespective of their value and is always collected, irrespective of the amount due.
 There is no relief from the payment of Customs Duty, VAT or Excise Duty on low value consignments, irrespective of their value, of tobacco, tobacco products, alcohol products, and perfumes or toilet waters.